inventory management

 The sample you select for your cycle count could be a completely random set of materials, or you might like to prioritise materials with high usage / cost.

 Alternatively, physical locations may work best if you have your stock arranged in an orderly way - you could work from top to bottom of your storage cabinet, for example.
-We cover the sampling methods you can use for cycle counting here.
+Consider implementing BIN numbers to track your physical stock locations to create more consistency and order to your inventory.

 Whichever selection method you choose, the goal is to work regularly through small groupings of your entire stock during the year so that a big one-off count is not necessary at end of year.